 As set out above, sexual violence and sexual abuse can happen anywhere, and all staff working with children are advised to maintain an attitude of 'it could happen here.
-Schools and colleges should be aware of and respond appropriately to all reports and concerns about sexual violence and/or sexual harassment both online and offline, including those that have happened outside of the school/college.
-The designated safeguarding lead (or deputy) is likely to have a complete safeguarding picture and be the most appropriate person to advise on the school's or college's initial response.
-Important considerations will include:
+School staff should be aware of and respond appropriately to all reports and concerns about sexual

-- the wishes of the victim in terms of how they want to proceed.
+- The wishes of the victim in terms of how they want to proceed.
 This is especially important in the context of sexual violence and sexual harassment.
 Victims should be given as much control as is reasonably possible over decisions regarding how any investigation will be progressed and any support that they will be offered.
-This will however need to be balanced with the school's or college's duty and responsibilities to protect other children; - the nature of the alleged incident(s), including whether a crime may have been committed and/or whether HSB has been displayed. - the ages of the children involved; - the developmental stages of the children involved; - any power imbalance between the children.
+This will however need to be balanced with the school's duty and responsibilities to protect other children; - The nature of the alleged incident(s), including whether a crime may have been committed and/or whether HSB has been displayed. - The ages of the children involved; - The developmental stages of the children involved; - Any power imbalance between the children.
 For example, is the alleged perpetrator(s) significantly older, more mature or more confident?
-Does the victim have a disability or learning difficulty?; - if the alleged incident is a one-off or a sustained pattern of abuse (sexual abuse can be accompanied by other forms of abuse and a sustained pattern may not just be of a sexual nature); - that sexual violence and sexual harassment can take place within intimate personal relationships between peers; - are there ongoing risks to the victim, other children, adult students or school or college staff; and - other related issues and wider context, including any links to child sexual exploitation and child criminal exploitation.
+Does the victim have a disability or learning difficulty? - If the alleged incident is a one-off or a sustained pattern of abuse (sexual abuse can be accompanied by other forms of abuse and a sustained pattern may not just be of a sexual nature); - That sexual violence and sexual harassment can take place within intimate personal relationships between peers. - Are there ongoing risks to the victim, other children, adult students or school staff; and - Other related issues and wider context, including any links to child sexual exploitation and child criminal exploitation.

 As always when concerned about the welfare of a child, all staff should act in the best interests of the child.
-In all cases, schools and colleges should follow general safeguarding principles as set out throughout this guidance.
+In all cases, all staff should follow general safeguarding principles as set out throughout this guidance.
 Immediate consideration should be given as to how best to support and protect the victim and the alleged perpetrator(s) (and any other children involved/impacted).

 The starting point regarding any report should always be that there is a zero tolerance approach to sexual violence and sexual harassment and it is never acceptable and it will not be tolerated.
-It is especially important not to pass off any sexual violence or sexual harassment as "banter", "just having a laugh", "part of growing up" or "boys being boys"

-as this can lead to a culture of unacceptable behaviours and an unsafe environment for children.
+It is especially important not to pass off any sexual violence or sexual harassment as "banter", "just having a laugh", "part of growing up" or "boys being boys" as this can lead to a culture of unacceptable behaviours and an unsafe environment for children.

-Children sharing a classroom: Initial considerations when the report is made
+Children sharing a classroom: Initial considerations when the report is made problem by reporting sexual violence or sexual harassment.
+Nor should a victim ever be made to feel ashamed for making a report.

 Any report of sexual violence is likely to be traumatic for the victim.
 It is essential that all victims are reassured that they are being taken seriously and that they will be supported and kept safe.
-A victim should never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment.
-Nor should a victim ever be made to feel ashamed for making a report.
+A victim should never be given the impression that they are creating a